Treatments and drugsBy Mayo Clinic Staff

 There's no cure for tuberous sclerosis, but treatment can help manage specific signs and symptoms.
 For example:

 - Medication.
-Anti-epileptic drugs may be prescribed to control seizures, and other medications may be prescribed to help manage behavior problems.
-A medication called everolimus (Afinitor, Zortress) is used to treat certain types of brain growths that can't be surgically removed in people with tuberous sclerosis.
-Another medication that may prove helpful for brain growths and other problems caused by tuberous sclerosis is an immune-suppressing drug called sirolimus (Rapamune).
-The topical form of this drug may help treat the acne-like skin lesions that can occur in tuberous sclerosis.
-However, sirolimus is still in clinical trials and considered experimental as a treatment for tuberous sclerosis.
+Anti-epileptic drugs may be prescribed to control seizures, and other medications may help manage behavior problems.
+A medication called everolimus (Afinitor, Zortress) may be used to treat certain types of brain growths and kidney tumors that can't be surgically removed in people with tuberous sclerosis.
+The topical ointment form of a drug called sirolimus may help treat acne-like skin lesions that can occur in tuberous sclerosis.

 - Educational therapy.
-Early intervention can help children overcome developmental delays and meet their full potential in the classroom.
+Early intervention can help children make adaptations to developmental delays and meet their full potential in the classroom.

 - Occupational therapy.
 Through occupational therapy, a person who has tuberous sclerosis can improve his or her ability to handle daily tasks.